martinrayen/MachineLearning_SupervisedLearning/README.md

 # MachineLearning_SupervisedLearning
+Dataset : Use the amazon food reviews dataset to apply text vectorization techniques such as Bag of words(BoW), TermFrequency-InverseDocumentFrequency(TF-IDF) and AverageWord2Vec to process unstructured data and perform Senitiment polarity using the below mentioned Supervised Learning algorithms.

-Algorithms covered include k-NN, NaiveBayes, Logistic Regression and Linear Regression.
+Algorithms covered include :
+  K-NN
+  NaiveBayes
+  Logistic Regression